2024 Highway Safety and Traffic Awards

 Along with those who are being recognized with awards, the Missouri Coalition for Roadway Safety would like to extend gratitude to the judges for their efforts in recognizing Missouri's highway safety heroes.

-Allmeroth is a 1995 graduate of the University of Missouri-Rolla (now Missouri S&T) with a degree in Civil Engineering.
-In her free time, she and her husband Anthony, enjoy spending time at the Lake with their three sons.
+Allmeroth is a 1995 graduate of the University of Missouri-Rolla (now Missouri S&T).
+She and her husband, Anthony, have three sons, Drew, Porter and Jack.